 I have to say I also liked the white, black and red design.
 I’m not a big fan of the old school solid black, but on the other hand I don’t want something flashy.
 I’ll admit it, I think they just plain look cool.

 Bib shorts are simple really, but the wrong pair can make your cycling experience miserable.
 The P.R.O.
 LTB bib short from Pearl is one of the best choices out there.
 Some may complain about the $165.00 price tag, but believe me, that is low for a high end, well made short.
 Plus, shorts is not a place to try and save a few bucks.
 When it comes to bike shorts you definitely get what you pay for.
 In the case of the P.R.O.
 LTD shorts, you certainly get more.
-To find more information and find your local Pearl Izumi retailer go to www.pearlizumi.com or www.amazon.com/pearlizumi.
+For more info on the PRO LTD Bib Short and other Pi products, visit www.pearlizumi.com or www.amazon.com/pearlizumi.